 Practice decorating real gingerbread houses while the ginger bread cookie dough is hot in the oven.
 Print and color these houses with markers or crayons.
 Decorate A-Frames and Castles along with regular houses.

 Design your own style of ginger bread house.
 Make a learning project to examine various architectural styles and apply the designs to gingerbread houses.

-It might be a fun project to examine various architectural styles and apply to gingerbread houses.
-The kiddies will learn a lot about construction of houses while decorating candy houses.
+The kiddies will learn about construction of buildings while decorating candy houses.

 If you would build a building which sort of building would you build?

 Consider the purpose of the structure.
 Think of a castle.
 What walls, windows, furniture or kinds of people would go into such a building?
 Kings and queens, of course, plus all sorts of rank and staff, wait persons, butlers, cooks and guards.

 Paper Trivia: Did you know that you can only fold a sheet of printer paper in half seven times?
 Give it a try.
 It doesn't matter how thick or thin the paper is, once you get to the seventh fold, the paper will not bend or budge.